Choosing the right architectural photographer impact greatly about your business and brand.

 - Would they know what I do differently from all the competitors?

 How to Review Photographer Portfolio

-While many looks at one’s portfolio to find the exact look and feel of similar projects they are working on, the bigger picture counts.
+While many look at one’s portfolio to find the exact look and feel of similar projects they are working on, the bigger picture counts.

 Review the entire portfolio, start to end.

-- Do the small projects looks as good as the bigger ones?
+- Do the small projects look as good as the bigger ones?

 - Do the budget projects look as good as the expensive ones?

-- Do they have quality consistency trough their portfolio?
+- Do they have quality consistency in their portfolio?

 All those elements count, if you feel excited viewing his/her images and they are consistent through all of their projects you might find the perfect professional you are looking for.